 You have no intention of raising a “velcro” baby.
-Having a newborn or infant at your side 24/7 is equal to exhaustion.
-What do you do when the baby is sleeping, and you need to go to the bathroom, shower, sleep or head downstairs for laundry?
+The kind that got used to having their parents around all the time and cry every time you leave the room or are out of sight for just a second.
+Having a newborn or infant by your side 24/7 is exhausting.
+The rest of the article will help you for those times when the baby is sleeping, and you need to go to the bathroom, shower, sleep or head downstairs for laundry.

 Sometimes, you can’t rely on others for help.

 You can always ask your spouse or family for help, but what if they have to leave the house and are not around?
-Suddenly, you must work around the baby’s and everyone else’s schedules.
+What if they too have a hearing loss?
+It is hard to work around the baby’s and everyone else’s schedules at the same time.
+There’s a better solution which can allow you to monitor your child on your own.

 Wearing your hearing aids all the time gets painful

 Some people opt to wear their hearing aids but soon find their ears in pain, which is the worst they have ever experienced.
-Wearing hearing aids for a long period of time is like the cartilage in the ear developing its own heartbeat and throbbing with sharp pains.
+Wearing hearing aids for a long time is like the cartilage in the ear developing its own heartbeat and throbbing with sharp pain.
+You don’t have to wear your hearing aids 24/7.

 It is hard to find baby monitors which have all the features and provide added support for people who are deaf and hard of hearing.
-If you want to monitor your baby’s sleep cycle, alert you when your baby stops breathing, or use video cam monitoring or white noise to get your baby to sleep.
+Most baby monitors are designed with people who can hear in mind.
+Other newer technologies that allow you to use your mobile phone as the alerting device often focus on your baby’s sleep cycle, alert you when your baby stops breathing, or just act as a white noise tool to get your baby to sleep.

-However, the baby monitors that exist for people with hearing loss cover the biggest issue facing every new parent, which is awareness when their baby is crying.
+However, baby monitors for people with hearing loss address the biggest issue facing every new parent: awareness of when their baby is crying.

 This post contains affiliate links, meaning Lisnen earns a small commission if you purchase from these links.
 Please read the disclosure for more details.